How do I optimize storage consumption in my Amazon RDS for SQL Server DB instance?

 Short description

 You can use the FreeStorageSpace metric in Amazon CloudWatch to monitor available storage space for a DB instance.
 The FreeStorageSpace metric doesn't describe how the SQL Server engine uses the available storage.
-Monitor this metric frequently and turn on storage autoscaling to make sure you don't run out of storage.
+Monitor this metric frequently and turn on storage autoscaling so that you don't run out of storage.

 Resolution